 Best UV Protection Sunglasses

 The best UV-protected sunglasses are great accessories for your eyes.
 Proper eye protection is imperative whether you’re participating in a sport, playing around with friends, or enjoying the hot sun during a vacation.
-The very best sunglasses are UV-protected.
-UV stands for "Ultraviolet."
+The very best sunglasses are UV-protected, meaning they protect your eyes from the harmful ultraviolet rays.

 Never fear, as we’ve handpicked the best UV protection sunglasses for you.
 They come in various styles, so we've got you covered whether you’re headed to the beach, on a jog, or searching for a stylish pair of classic aviators.
 Read on to see our favorite sunglasses to stop the glare and sun damage in their tracks while still looking as fashionable as ever.